-Non-salaried Researcher Grants - Applications will only be accepted on behalf of Australian citizens.
-Researchers applying for a Non-salaried Researcher Grant can be affiliated with an appropriate institution11 or can be unemployed or retired researchers.
+Non-salaried Researcher Grants - Applications will only be accepted on behalf of (if applying via a host institution) or from Australian citizens.
+Researchers applying for a Non-salaried Researcher Grant can be affiliated with an appropriate institution10 or can be unemployed or retired researchers.